The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 two_cdf_plots(cdf_model, cdf_sim_weights, color="C1", xlabel="Weight (pounds)")

-The normal model fits the distribution of the weights pretty well.
+The normal model fits the distribution of the weights very well.
 In general, when we add up random factors, the sum tends to follow a normal distribution.
 That’s a consequence of the Central Limit Theorem, which we’ll come back to in Chapter xxx.

-But first let’s see how well the normal distribution fits real data.
 As an example, we’ll look at the distribution of birth weights in the National Survey of Family Growth (NSFG).
-We can use read_fem_preg to read the data, then select the totalwgt_lb column, which records birth weights in pounds.

-The following cells download the data files and install statadict, which we need to read the data.
+The following cells download the data files and install statadict

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/nb/nsfg.py")